 Should I Be a Clinical or Counseling Psychologist?

 The American Psychological Association (APA) accredits doctoral programs in clinical, counseling, and school psychology, as well as internships and postdoctoral residency programs.
-Accreditation demonstrates that the program has satisfied the Standards of Accreditation in Health Service Psychology (SoA) and that graduates are competent in providing psychological services to the public (https://accreditation.apa.org/why-accreditation-matters).
+Accreditation demonstrates that the graduate program has satisfied the Standards of Accreditation in Health Service Psychology (SoA) and that graduates are competent in providing psychological services to the public (https://accreditation.apa.org/why-accreditation-matters).
 Also, some licensing boards require candidates to have graduated from an APA-accredited doctoral program, so ensuring that you select an APA-accredited graduate program has multiple benefits following graduation.
 All APA-accredited doctoral programs have been found to be consistent with the Standards of Accreditation; however, each program has aims that are unique and define the training goals for their graduates.

 Your choice of graduate psychology program will depend on your interests as a licensed psychologist or mental health professional.
 Are you interested in studying psychopathology and working with patients with serious psychological and mental health disorders?
-Or are you more interested in providing emotional and vocational support for a healthier population base?
+Or are you more interested in providing emotional and vocational support for a healthier population base with psychology counseling?

-Whatever your career preference, a doctoral program in either clinical psychology or counseling psychology can serve you well.
+Whatever your career preference in professional practice, a doctoral program in either clinical psychology or counseling psychology can serve you well.
 In fact, a peer-reviewed study of counseling and clinical psychology programs around the country found a significant number of similarities between the two types of programs, and noted it was more important to select a doctoral program that offered specialized concentrations and faculty whose interests align with yours (Morgan & Cohen, 2008).

 No matter where your career interests lie, Alliant International University’s California School of Professional Psychology (CSPP) can help you on your way.
-We offer Doctorate in Clinical Psychology degree programs at a number of campus locations throughout California.
+Our psychology graduate school offers Doctorate in Clinical Psychology degree programs at a number of campus locations throughout California.
 Each program also offers hands-on experience and a wide range of emphasis areas to further specialize your studies and guide your future career after graduation.